hestiacp/hestiacp-docs/cli_commands/commands.rst

 **update firewall ipset**

-**Label**:   `hestia`

 **Options**: `[REFRESH]`

-The function creates ipset lists and updates the lists if they are expired or ondemand
+This function creates ipset lists and updates the lists if they are expired or ondemand

 *******************************************************************